VeriComms

 Feature prioritization

-We brainstormed features that build on the opportunities we identified in the audit, interview insights, and competitor products.
-In collaboration with our strategists, we prioritized the features to incorporate in the prototype based on value and effort.
+We brainstormed features based on our research.
+Then, we worked with strategists to prioritize which features to include in the prototype based on value and effort.

 Prioritized features:

-• Example prompts that illustrate the tool’s varied capabilities
+- Example prompts that illustrate the tool’s capabilities

-• Sources that are easy and obvious to verify
+- Information sources that are easy to verify

 Task Flow

-Focusing on the product’s core offerings, conducting research and creating content, we mapped a task flow that served as an outline for our prototype.
-In collaboration with the research team, we ensured each step aligned with the prioritized features.
+Focusing on the product’s core offerings—conducting research and creating content—we mapped a task flow that served as an outline for our prototype.
+We worked with our researchers to ensure that each step matched the prioritized features.

 Initial Prototype

-With a solid task flow, we assembled a low-fidelity prototype, looking closely at competitor tools and prevalent design patterns to craft the layouts.
-We incorporated the prioritized features which correlate with the interview insights and opportunities identified in the audit, such as icons with text labels and a vertical navigation menu.
+With a solid task flow, we assembled a low-fidelity prototype, looking closely at competitor designs to craft the layouts.
+We incorporated the prioritized features and opportunities identified in the audit, such as icons with text labels and a vertical navigation menu.

 TESTING & ITERATIONS